 I was very excited to hear about Let’s Eat Healthy.
 As a long-time advocate for organizational collaboration, I think the Let’s Eat Healthy Initiative will be a great platform to share ideas and resources, and collaborate to improve community health.

 Niaomi Hrepich, RD, Monterey County Health Department + Monterey County Nutrition Educators

 The launch of Let’s Eat Healthy is just the beginning.
-Joining the Let’s Eat Healthy movement can help to ensure:
+Joining the Let’s Eat Healthy Initiative can help to ensure:

-Join the movement and help build healthier communities for all today.
+Join the initiative and help build healthier communities for all today.